Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Related Work

-In the domain of computer vision, \citet{Lian2022ScalingS} presented a similar method, called SSF, yet our investigation diverges in several key aspects.
-Specifically, SSF needs to adjust the feature vectors across nearly all transformer layers, including multi-head attention, MLP, and layer normalization components.
-Consequently, the size of parameters adjusted in their method approximates those manipulated in other PEFT techniques, such as Adapter and VPT \cite{jia2022visual}.
-In contrast, our RED method draws inspiration from the emerging field of representation engineering, necessitating only the alteration of activation patterns produce by FFN sub-layers, which constitute a much less proportion of the entire network's architecture.
-While SSF achieves a reduction in the number of fine-tuning parameters by a factor of $300$ compared to original models, RED accomplishes a reduction by approximately $25,700$ times.
-Furthermore, SSF's evaluation was limited to a narrow range of simple image classification tasks using relatively small models (under $100$M parameters), whereas RED has proven its effectiveness across a range of natural language understanding and generation tasks, employing significantly larger models of up to $7$B parameters.
-Our ablation studies further reveal that manipulations of layers other than the FFN sub-layers are undesired and extraneous, leading either to diminished efficiency in parameter fine-tuning or to reduced performance outcomes.
+This study is closely related to two recent works: IA3 \cite{Liu2022FewShotPF} and SSF \cite{Lian2022ScalingS}.
+To fulfill the in-context learning capability with lower computational costs, \citet{Liu2022FewShotPF} proposed to modify the key and value vectors of the multi-head attentions and those generated by feed-forward networks (FFNs) by scaling operations.
+In the domain of computer vision, \citet{Lian2022ScalingS} presented a similar method, called SSF, which was motivated by batch and layer normalization techniques.
+To ensure features fall in a discriminative space for better classification, SSF also necessitates the adjustment of feature vectors across nearly all transformer layers, including multi-head attentions, FFNs, and normalization layers.
+As a result, the size of parameters adjusted in their method approximates those manipulated in other PEFT techniques, such as Adapter and VPT \cite{jia2022visual}.

-Representation engineering \cite{Zou2023RepresentationEA} suggests that neural representations are becoming more well-structured and place representations and transformations between them at the center of analysis rather than neurons or circuits.
-Specifically, \citet{Liu2023AligningLL} points out that neural network weights determine neural activity, neural activity determines the networks’ output, and the networks’ output determines the networks’ behavior and utilizes this feature to operate in the representation space and achieves model alignment. \citet{Turner2023ActivationAS} adds a ``steer vector'' to the representation of each hidden layer during inference time to control the sentiment and style of the model output. \citet{Subramani2022ExtractingLS} also extracted these ``steel vectors'' in the hidden space and completed unsupervised text style transfer by modifying the hidden representation through these vectors.
+In contrast, our RED method requires only the modification of activation patterns generated by FFN sub-layers, constituting a significantly smaller portion of the entire neural network's parameters for model fine-tuning.
+While SSF achieves a reduction in the number of fine-tuning parameters by a factor of $300$ compared to original models, RED accomplishes a reduction of approximately $25,700$ times.
+Moreover, SSF's evaluation was restricted to a limited range of simple image classification tasks using relatively small models (under $100$M parameters), whereas RED has demonstrated its effectiveness across a variety of natural language understanding and generation tasks, with significantly larger models of up to $7$B parameters.